Biden bounces back up after falling off bike in Rehoboth Beach

 He stopped to come over to the waiting crowd, tried to unclip, and fell over sideways, creating a mad scramble of Secret Service and press.

-Members of the public had tried to wish Mr Biden “Happy Father’s Day.”
+Members of the public were trying to wish Mr Biden “Happy Father’s Day.”

 The president stood up right away and talked to the crowd before coming closer to the press – and answering a few questions.